rwev/coyote.life/content/articles/drafts/philosophy--the-rural-why.md

 The pursuit for more, more, more and the excess discounts the value of time, _time discounting_.

 > A bird in the hand is better than ten on the tree <p class="annotation">Levantine proverb</p>

+Edward Abbey, whose classic book from 1968, “Desert Solitaire,” plays out against that remarkable terrain.
+“Wilderness is not a luxury but a necessity of the human spirit, and as vital to our lives as water and good bread, “ he wrote.
+“A civilization which destroys what little remains of the wild, the spare, the original, is cutting itself off from its origins and betraying the principle of civilization itself.”